 Volunteering opportunities for our various programmes.

 Older People’s Project

-Volunteers assist with lunch club activities such as arts and crafts, keep fit, games and quizzes, parties, outings and teaching computer classes.
+Volunteers assist with activities such as arts and crafts, keep fit, games and quizzes, parties, outings and teaching computer classes.
 Administration opportunities are also available which could include helping to produce with our newsletter.

 Food Co-op Project

 This project involves selling affordable fresh fruit and vegetables to the local community, with an emphasis on locally sourced produce.
 We need volunteers interested in helping to source and sell the produce to make this social enterprise sustainable.

 As a volunteer, you would assist in regular activities with a vibrant group of local women.
 Sessions include cooking, arts, sewing and swimming and various outings throughout the year.
 You can also help organise events such as fundraisers, international women’s day and training sessions.